-Attendance will be taken during all live sessions on an hourly basis.
+Attendance will be taken on an hourly basis.
 Attendance follow-up starts at the end of the add-drop period.
-After 2 unexcused absences your attendance grade will fall by 1 point with every unexcused absence.
+After 2 unexcused hours your attendance grade will fall by 1 point with every unexcused absence.
 (That is to say, with 3 unexcused absences you get a 9/10, with 4 you get 8/10, etc.) Students who miss 9 hours of class in total will receive a "0" for their attendance grade.